 There are limits on the amount in subsidized and unsubsidized loans that you may be eligible to receive each academic year and the total amounts you may borrow as an undergraduate or graduate grade level.
 For details on both loan limits, please visit the Federal Student Aid Loan Information.

-- You must accept your loan offer at your MyCSUStan account.
+- You must accept your loan offer at your MyStanState account.

-- You must electronically complete and sign your Master Promissory Note (MPN).
-To electronically complete your MPN, visit the Direct Loan website (www.studentloans.gov).
+- You must electronically complete and sign your Master Promissory Note (MPN) online at the Student Aid website.
 This is the legal document for your loans and is required before your loan(s) can be processed.

-- If you are a FIRST-time borrower of the Direct Loan Program, you must complete the Direct Loan Entrance Counseling.
-You may complete entrance counseling online at www.studentloans.gov
+- If you are a FIRST-time borrower of the Direct Loan Program, you must complete the Direct Loan Entrance Counseling online at the Student Aid website.

 To apply for a Federal Direct PLUS Loan at Stanislaus State, the student must complete a FAFSA and submit parental information.
 The following steps must be completed by the parent.

-- The parent must electronically complete and sign a Master Promissory Note (MPN).
-To electronically complete the MPN, visit the Direct Loan website (www.studentloans.gov).
+The PARENT must electronically complete and sign a PLUS Loan Master Promissory Note (MPN) at the Student Aid website.
 This is a legal document for the loan and is required before the loan can be processed.

 The Stanislaus State Financial Aid and Scholarship Office does not provide concessions or promises to lenders for a specific number of Private Loans, a specified loan volume, or a preferred lender arrangement in exchange for private loan funds to students.